 Identity theft and illegal downloading are designated as interstate theft.
 They are also tried in federal court.What’s the Difference Between Federal and State Court?

 The federal court system is more complex than state courts, and the processes and procedures are very different than those in Pennsylvania’s state courts.
+A theft crime attorney in Pittsburgh can explain the differences.
 The major difference between state and federal courts is that the federal system uses distinctive and complex sentencing guidelines to determine punishments for those convicted of federal crimes.

 Additionally, federal prosecutors have access to a considerable amount of resources that state prosecutors don’t have permission to use.
 For example, federal prosecutors can view and cite the results of long-running investigations carried out by federal agents.
 Pittsburgh lawyers have no access to such valuable resources.